LassePladsen/IN3110/README.md

 # IN3110
-UiO python course IN3110 taken autumn 2023
+UiO python course IN3110: Problem Solving with High-Level Languages, taken autumn 2023

 https://www.uio.no/studier/emner/matnat/ifi/IN3110/h23/index.html